jamesplease/react-request/docs/guides/using-the-lazy-prop.md

 This is why `lazy` is `false` for `GET` requests.

+> Sometimes, APIs will use `POST` for read requests.
+In these situations, you will need to manually specify `lazy` as `false` if you would like to make the request when the component mounts.

 ### Write Requests

-Typically, write requests, such as updating or deleting a resource, are not done as the result of navigation.
-Instead, these are typically performed when a user clicks a button to confirm their action.
+Typically, write requests, such as updating or deleting a resource, are not done as the result of a user simply navigating to a page.
+Instead, these are typically performed when a user clicks a button to confirm the action.

 This is why `lazy` is `true` for HTTP methods that typically refer to write requests.

-### Exceptions

-Sometimes, APIs will use `POST` for read requests.
-In these situations, you will need to manually specify `lazy` as `false` if you would like to make the request when the component mounts.

 ### Dynamic `lazy` prop usage

 A neat pattern is to specify a dynamic `lazy` value based on some application state.
-For instance, let's say that you're building a search page that serializes the user's search into a query parameter.
+For instance, consider a search page that serializes the user's search into a query parameter.

 When the app loads, you may want to make the request immediately when the query parameter exists.
 But if there isn't a query parameter, then you won't want to make the request, because there's no search term to use in the request.

 You can use a dynamic value for `lazy` to implement this behavior.
-Take a look at the example below:
+The example below demonstrates how you might go about doing this.

 ```jsx
 <Fetch {...fetchProps} lazy={Boolean(params.search)}>